luckman212/pf_verify/README.md

 Verify pfSense base system files against known-good SHA256 hashes.

 ## Usage
-1. ssh into your target system.
+1. ssh or connect to the console of your system.

 2. choose option 8 (shell).